Programming Discrete Distributions with Chemical Reaction Networks

-We now show that, ffor a pmf with support in $\mathbb{N}$, we can always build a CRS such that, at steady state (i.e. for $t \rightarrow \infty$) the random variable representing the molecular population of a given species in the CRN approximates that distribution with arbitrarily small error under the $L^1$ norm.
+We now show that, for a pmf with { finite} support in $\mathbb{N}$, we can always build a CRS such that, at steady state (i.e. for $t \rightarrow \infty$) the random variable representing the molecular population of a given species in the CRN { is equal to that distribution.
+Such result allows us to approximate any distribution with countable infinite support with arbitrarily small error under the $L^1$ norm}.
 The result is then generalised to distributions with domain in $\mathbb{N}^m$, with $m \geq 1$.
 The approximation is exact in case of finite support.